dlewis-n26/learn-you-a-kotlin/README.md

 * Part 2: modules and functions
   * Json
+    * Before converting to Kotlin...
+      * Try annotating `props` param of `obj` method with `@Nullable` so comments about nullability are not necessary -- you cannot!
+    * Convert to Kotlin
+      * Use Pair<String,JsonNode> instead of Map.Entry
+    * use nullable types to indicate that array *elements* can be null
     * move functions to module scope
-    * use nullable types to indicate that array *elements* can be null
+    * Convert functions to extension methods where applicable
   * JsonFormat
     * move functions to module scope
     * convert to extension methods on domain types and JsonNode